Characters: Wreck It Ralph Other Characters

 - Trope Namers: In-Universe, "Going Turbo" was named after his attempt to game jump into another racing game, causing it to crash.

 - Vile Villain, Saccharine Show: The movie is mostly a "sugarcoated" adventure about two misfits trying to come to terms with their identity.
-King Candy/Turbo, on the other hand, is an egotist who crashed the game brought in to replace him out of jealously, then tried to delete Vanellope so he could be the star of her game.
+King Candy/Turbo, on the other hand, is an egotist who crashed the game brought in to replace him out of jealousy, then tried to delete Vanellope so he could be the star of her game.
 He merely reduced her to a glitch and ostracized her to keep his place as ruler.
 Once he's revealed, he tries to kill her to maintain his authority, and after getting eaten by the Cy-Bug, he goes One-Winged Angel and plans to take over the entire arcade.

-- Villainous Breakdown: This happens when Vanellope manages to catch up to him during the race at the climax, revealing, to his utter shock, that she managed to not only somehow break out of the fungeon, but was about to best him in the race using a kart that was just a short time beforehand just a pile of scraps.
+- Villainous Breakdown: This happens when Vanellope manages to catch up to him during the race at the climax, revealing, to his utter shock, that she managed to not only somehow break out of the dungeon, but was about to best him in the race using a kart that was just a short time beforehand just a pile of scraps.
 Then he completely loses it as he attacks Vanellope with a car part, which leads to The Reveal and the last vestiges of his sanity going down the drain.

 - Walking Spoiler: It's hard to describe him without spoiling the film's big twist.
 Heck, this applies to his appearance in the playable version of Sugar Rush!
 They hid him in a password and don't show his 'locked' image until after you can use him.